codefuse-ai/Awesome-Code-LLM/README.md

 - "Exploring the Impact of the Output Format on the Evaluation of Large Language Models for Code Translation" [2024-03] [[paper](https://arxiv.org/abs/2403.17214)]

+- "Exploring and Unleashing the Power of Large Language Models in Automated Code Translation" [2024-04] [[paper](https://arxiv.org/abs/2404.14646)]

 ### Code Summarization

 - "A Transformer-based Approach for Source Code Summarization" [2020-05] [ACL 2020] [[paper](https://arxiv.org/abs/2005.00653)]